Plan Your Adventure Today

 SLO CAL is famous for its Nine Sisters, a string of picturesque volcanic peaks, or morros, stretching from San Luis Obispo to Morro Bay.
 Five of the sisters boast hiking trails.
 Reach the summit of each and you will be treated to views of SLO CAL below and nearby peaks.

 When it comes to panoramic coastal landscapes, there’s no shortage of trail options.
 From sandy beaches to rugged rocky cliffs, SLO CAL’s hiking trails provide amazing ocean vistas.
-Check out Montana de Oro State Park, which contains various trails.
-The Bluff Trail is an easy hike that highlights the exquisite rocky shoreline, while giving you access to fascinating tide pools.
-The more challenging Hazard Peak offers 360-degree views, giving you unobstructed views of the coastline, the iconic Morro Rock and rolling hills.
+Check out Montaña de Oro State Park, which contains various trails.
+A quick turn off Highway One will lead you to Estero Bluffs, offering secluded beaches and wildlife viewing.
+The Bluff Trail in Montaña de Oro is an easy hike that highlights the exquisite rocky shoreline while giving you access to fascinating tide pools.
+The more challenging Hazard Peak offers 360-degree vistas, giving you unobstructed views of the coastline, the iconic Morro Rock and rolling hills.

 Have kids in tow?
 The popular Bob Jones Trail is a paved, flat trail that feels more like a walk than a true hike and is a great excursion with the little ones.
 The trail takes you along the San Luis Obispo Creek, with plenty of native vegetation and small wildlife to watch along the way.
 The big payoff comes at the end—the trail finishes right at Avila Beach.